AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 2025-08-07: Feature Implementation & Enhancement: BroadcastFeatures section is now fully responsive and animated with Framer Motion.
 Used motion.section and motion.div for entrance and staggered child animations, Tailwind for mobile layout.
 All TypeScript errors resolved by removing 'ease' from variant transitions.
 Implementation tested and validated visually and in code.
 Solution matches requirements and is production-ready.
 2025-08-07: Feature implementation started: Enhancing BroadcastFeatures.tsx with smooth scroll-based animation using Framer Motion.
 Will research best practices for scroll-triggered animation, update animation logic for smoothness, and validate with visual and code checks.
 Will update memory after each step.

+2025-08-07: Feature implementation complete: Animated and made SolutionHero section responsive, matching BroadcastHero.
+Used Framer Motion for entrance and staggered child animation, Tailwind for responsive layout, and 'use client' directive for Next.js client-side rendering.
+Animation and responsiveness validated visually.
+Memory updated after implementation.

+2025-08-07: UI enhancement started: Centering text on mobile in SolutionBrands.tsx.
+Will use Tailwind responsive text alignment classes (max-sm:text-center) for <h2> and <p> elements.
+Will validate on mobile and update memory after completion.
+2025-08-07: UI enhancement complete: Centered <h2> and <p> text on mobile in SolutionBrands.tsx using max-sm:text-center Tailwind classes.
+No errors found after implementation.
+Visual result validated and memory updated.